rnietoe/Training/docs/AWS/03-Network.md

 !!!danger "By default, instances in new subnets in a custom VPC can communicate with each other across AZs."

-### How to create a NAT Gateway
+### NAT instances

 * [NAT instances](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html) (Network Address Transaction) are single EC2 instances.
-* NAT Gateway is a highly available gateway that allows you to get your private subnets communicate out to the internet without becaming public
+* a NAT instance allows you to get your private subnets communicate out to the internet without becaming public
+* `source/destination checks` on the NAT instance must be disabled to allow the sending and receiving traffic for the private instances

+1. Launch EC2 instance choosing `Amazon Linux 2 AMI 2.0.20201126.0 x86_64 HVM gp2` from `Community AMIs`
+2. Select rnietoeVPC and public subnet
+3. Select WebDMZ as SG and the same key pair
+4. Select EC2 instance and clic on actions : networking : `change source/destination check`
+and disable all the traffic it sends and receives, as NAT instance requirement
+    ```shell
+    aws ec2 modify-instance-attribute --instance-id=i-0cdece2dd619e009b --no-source-dest-check
+    ```
+5. Edit private route table and create a route (from `edit routes`) to allow connections (0.0.0.0/0) to the NAT instance.
+Test it:
+    ```shell
+    ssh ec2-user@10.0.2.200 -i rnietoe-ohio.pem
+    yum update -y # should work now, but it does not
+    ```

+We have created a small VM that will not work for thouthands of EC2 instances.

+### NAT Gateway

 * NAT gateway enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.
-* **source/destination checks** on the NAT instance must be disabled to allow the sending and receiving traffic for the private instances
 * NAT gateway are redundant inside the AZ
     * 1 NAT gateway per AZ
 * not need to patch